Can someone really be “born” gay? Is there a “gay gene”? Does biology equal destiny?

 Most recently, National Gay and Lesbian Task Force spokesperson Roberta Sklar admitted in an ABC news story that today’s young lesbians and bisexuals have a “more flexible view” about sexuality and see it as “a fluid thing.”
 (9)

-Thus, while no one knows for sure what causes a homosexual identity to develop, recent research confirms that permanent change is, indeed, possible.
-Pro-gay ally Dr. Robert Spitzer of Columbia University is now convinced that many homosexuals have successfully changed their sexual orientation.
-In 2001, he published results from a study of 200 gay men and lesbians who had sought “re-orientation” therapy.
-Spitzer found that most have been able to achieve fulfilling heterosexual relationships.
+Thus, while no one knows for sure what causes a homosexual identity to develop, recent research confirms that substantial change is, indeed, possible.
+Pro-gay ally Dr. Robert Spitzer of Columbia University published results from a study of 200 gay men and lesbians who had sought “re-orientation” therapy.
+Spitzer found that most were able to achieve fulfilling heterosexual relationships.
 While his research shows that such change often involves a long and difficult journey, it is nevertheless possible for highly motivated individuals.
 (10)

 Even more recently in 2007, a landmark study was published by Drs.
 Stanton Jones and Mark Yarhouse which concluded that it is possible for homosexuals to change their physical attractions and that such efforts to bring about change do not appear to be psychologically harmful.
 Entitled Ex-Gays?
 A Longitudinal Study of Religiously Mediated Change in Sexual Orientation, this groundbreaking research has been hailed by experts from both sides of the debate as being the most methodologically rigorous to date.
 (11)